 The management, planning and marketing, quality, and leadership courses are included in the curriculum to acquaint students with the conceptual framework and operational aspects of health services administration.
 Also included are courses that develop students’ understanding of the legal and political factors affecting the healthcare delivery system.
 A capstone course and the administrative residency represent the integrative components of the curriculum.

-Gradute Academic Policies and Procedures
+Graduate Academic Policies and Procedures

 The MHA program utilizes a variety of teaching and learning methods based on the course